 WHAT IS A CHARTER SCHOOL?

-A charter school is a public school that operates outside of the traditional school district setting under a unique set of state regulations outlined in the Charter Schools Act of 1992 ( Senate Bill 1448).
+A charter school is a public school that operates outside of the traditional school district setting under a unique set of state regulations outlined in the Charter Schools Act of 1992 ( "(Education Code sections 47600 et seq.)").
 This act made California the second state in the nation to create charter schools as an alternative to traditional public schools.
 The purpose of this legislation was to "provide opportunities for teachers, parents, pupils, and community members to establish and maintain schools that operate independently from the existing school district structure."
-Since then, a number of California laws have been passed to further define charter schools and identify specific accountability measures to ensure that pupils receive a high quality education regardless of whether or not they attend a public school or a charter school.
+Since then, a number of California laws have been passed to further define charter schools and identify specific accountability measures to ensure that pupils receive a high quality education regardless of whether they attend a traditional public school or a charter school.

 CHARTER SCHOOLS OPERATING IN VISTA UNIFIED SCHOOL DISTRICT